B3ND1X/air-script/README.md

 METHOD 2:

-* If on a Debian based distro.
-Feel free to install air-script Debian package.
+If on a Debian based distro.
+Feel free to install the air-script Debian package.
-* Air-Script will be added to your applications.

 * To install see releases and install the latest release of air-script.deb